AkaakuHub/AudioToVideo-Discord-bot/README.md

 When using 音声ちゃん/AudioToVideo-Discord-bot, you are required to agree to the following terms of service:
 <ol>
   <li>
-    Sending Inappropriate Content<br>
+    Prohibition of content that violates public order and morals<br>
-    It is mandatory not to send content that violates public morals when using this service.
-I reserve the right to take appropriate measures if inappropriate content is received.
+    When using this service, please do not submit content that is contrary to public order and morals.
   </li>
   <li>
     Prohibition of Disruptive Acts to the Service<br>